MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-onprem.md

 ![Gateway overview.](media/service-gateway-getting-started/on-premises-data-gateway.png)

-For detailed information on how the gateway works, see [On-premises data gateway architecture](service-gateway-onprem-indepth.md).
+For detailed information on how the gateway works, go to [On-premises data gateway architecture](service-gateway-onprem-indepth.md).

 ## Types of gateways